ExpediaGroup/graphql-kotlin/README.md

 ## Installation

-Using a JVM dependency manager, simply link `bex-api-graphql` to your project.
+Using a JVM dependency manager, simply link `graphql-kotlin` to your project.

 With Maven: